joeee06/git-demo/README.md

 git-demo

 this line from remote  repository
-/nThis line from local reo=pository

-This line from local reo=pository
+This line from local repository